Indications for HALDOL INJECTION:

 HALDOL INJECTION Warnings/Precautions:

-Elderly with dementia-related psychosis (not approved use): increased risk of death.
-Risk of QT prolongation: electrolyte disturbances (eg, hypokalemia, hypomagnesemia), underlying cardiac abnormalities, hypothyroidism, familial long QT-syndrome, concomitant drugs known to prolong the QT interval.
+Elderly with dementia-related psychosis (not approved use): increased risk of death or cerebrovascular reactions (eg, stroke, TIA).
+Risk of QT prolongation: electrolyte disturbances (eg, hypokalemia, hypomagnesemia), underlying cardiac abnormalities, hypothyroidism, familial long QT-syndrome.
+Increased risk of Torsades de Pointes if QT interval >500msec.
 Seizures.
 Thyrotoxicosis.
 Pre-existing low WBCs or history of leukopenia/neutropenia; monitor CBCs during 1st few months of treatment; discontinue if WBCs decline or ANC <1000/mm3.
 Severe cardiovascular disorders.
 Mania.
 Perform fall risk assessments when initiating and recurrently on long-term therapy.
 Hepatic impairment.
 Debilitated.
 Avoid abrupt cessation.
 Neonates: risk of extrapyramidal and/or withdrawal symptoms post delivery (due to exposure during 3rd-trimester pregnancy).
 Pregnancy.
 Nursing mothers: not recommended.

 HALDOL INJECTION Classification: